LAST REVIEWED Nov 16 2021 20 MIN READ

 By The Human Interest Team

-In a profit-sharing plan, employees receive an amount from their employer that’s based on company profits (rather than a specific amount outlined in a match).
+In a profit-sharing plan, employees receive an amount from their employer based on company profits (rather than a specific amount outlined in a match formula).

-All employees, whether or not they save in a profit-sharing plan, are eligible to receive an employer discretionary contribution.
+All eligible employees are eligible to receive an employer discretionary profit sharing contribution.

 What is a profit-sharing plan?